Professional practice

 Banking & financial services

-Christina’s experience in this area includes:
+Christina’s experience includes:

-• Bayerische Landesbank & Ors v RusChemAlliance LLC, a €320m financing dispute, in an application to revoke anti-suit injunctions granted in favour of the claimant banks (as a pupil, assisting Siddharth Dhar KC).
+• Bayerische Landesbank & Ors v RusChemAlliance LLC, a €320m financing dispute, in an application to revoke anti-suit injunctions in favour of the claimant banks (as a pupil, assisting Siddharth Dhar KC).

 Civil fraud & asset recovery

-Christina’s experience in this area includes:
+Christina’s experience includes:

 • Excalibur Almaz v Horie, involving $50m claims in fraud and breach of fiduciary duty in connection with a space tourism business (Isle of Man) (as a pupil, assisting Ciaran Keller KC).